 Read more about cornmeal varieties and how they differ in Which Cornmeal is Which? from Fine Cooking.

 My favorite organic yellow cornmeal to use for this particular recipe is Arrowhead Mills.
-I most often pick it up at Whole Foods, but you can also order it online.
+I most often pick it up at Whole Foods, but you can also order it from Amazon.

 In testing many (many!) batches of cornbread over the years, this cornmeal produces the most tender crumb, with just enough texture to give it a little crunch.